Learn from those who have gone before you!

 There is a now overwhelming body of evidence that the brain is plastic, that it will respond to exercise and that much of the change these interventions reports is real.
 At the very least, it’s worth checking out.

-#4, Professional Involvement Is Worth It
+#4, Online Programs Need Professional Involvement

 Finding effective help for a struggling reader is not getting any easier.
 There are a number of cheap or free online apps parents can try.
 However, the track record of home-based programs without oversight is horrible.